MGohil/XFPINView/README.md

 ## Events
 ### PINEntryCompleted
-invoked on completion of the PIN entry (All charecters are entered).
+Invokes on completion of the PIN entry (when all charecters are entered).

 ## Future Roadmap:
 - [ ] Provide option to show entry as Password or normal text input.